 A shutter malfunction happens when the camera shutter ,that lets light for fractions of a second, into the camera to expose the film isn’t operating correctly.
 This could cause images that are completely dark since the images aren’t getting any light through the camera.
 If your camera does this intermittently, then it is a good indication that this is your problem.

 You may be able to fix this issue by resetting your camera by removing the batteries in your camera with the camera turned on (the lens is extended) and reinstalling them.
-However, if this doesn’t fix the issue you may need to send in your Instax camera for repair by visiting this websiteOpens in a new tab..
+However, if this doesn’t fix the issue you may need to send in your Instax camera for repair by visiting this website.

 Should I Open Instax Film in the Dark?